vokimon/apunts/computers/godot/ui.md

 - Scale: Not size, will affect all the inner elements, will keep the pivot at center
 - Rotation: Also will use the pivot as anchor.

+::: figure images/godot-ui-markers.png
+	The orange square and the round handles represent the control position and size.
+	Because the control is toplevel the parent is the viewport represented by a purple box.
+	Anchors are the green arrows see below.
+	The orange hair cross is the pivot for rotation and scaling.

 Problems: Absolute positioning relative to the origin breaks interfaces.

 - Different window sizes or devices may left out elements or decenter centered elements.